 It is an amazing and sobering phenomenon happening now with so many using social media to get their moments of entertainment and information.
 Even in the small town I live in it is impossible to drive from my home into town which is only six miles away and not see a cell phone to someone’s ear or two hands above the steering wheel of an oncoming car cradling a phone.
 Eyes and attention is certainly not on me as an oncoming driver but on whatever happens to be on the game screen of the phone.

 Comparing texting/gaming against drunk driving statistics, it is interesting to see the trend of drunk driving fatalities decreasing–but discouraging to see the alarming rise in fatalities attributable to texting while driving.
+Criminal defense attorneys are seeing more and more cases of distracted driving accidents, where the person at-fault needs a defense attorney, due to the injuries caused to the other party.

 The National Highway Traffic Safety Administration reported in 2002 there were 12,405 drunk driving fatalities, and that number had dropped to 9,296 in 2011–a 25% decrease.
 Distracted driving resulted in approximately 2,600 deaths in 2002 while increasing to 3,331 in 2011.
 That number translates into approximately 1.6 million accidents every year–about 25% of all driving accidents.
 With the introduction of self-driving cars there are even more possible distracted driving risks for drivers who put too much stock in the vehicle’s ability to navigate.
 The recent pedestrian death, caused by an Uber driver who was apparently streaming “The Voice” on her phone while driving the car, is a prime example.
 We will likely see a rise in autonomous car accidents with injuries.